havelhakimi/HyILR/README.md

 - Specifically we use the functions  `exp_map0()` and `pairwise_dist()` provided in  the script `lorentz.py`

 ### For Contrastive loss in Lorentz hyperbolic space
-- The code for the contrastive loss is in the script `criterion.py`
+- The code for the contrastive loss and **hierarchy-aware negative sampling** is in the script `criterion.py`, where the loss is defined as the PyTorch class `CLLoss`.

 ## Test
 To run the trained model on test set run the script `test.py` </br>